13413j1j13j5315n13/FollowerV2/README.md

 1. How can I run Path of Exile as a limited user in a virtual machine from the shared folder?
 	* Create a limited user + restrict access to the folder with PoeHUD.
 Hold Shift and click with right mouse on game's `PathOfExile_x64.exe`.
 The option `Run as different user` will appear.

+1. Changing hideout two and more times in a row makes PoeHud stuck.
+	* The issue is known.
+Just visit any location or town and Follower will start following again.

 ## Used offsets and functions